haskellcg/Company_Notes/trill_protocol_rfc7176_part_1.md

   The GMAC-ADDR sub-TLV is carried only within a GADDR TLV.

 ### 2.1.2.
 Group IPv4 Address Sub-TLV
+  The Group IPv4 Address (GIP-ADDR) sub-TLV is IS-IS sub-TLV type 2 within the GADDR TLV.
+It has the same format as the Group MAC Address sub-TLV described in Section 2.1.1 except that k=4.
+The field are as follows:
+  * Type: sub-TLV type, set to 2 (GIP-ADDR)
+  * Length: 5 + m + k\*n = 5 + m + 4\*n, same as above
+  * Topology-ID: TODO
+  * RESV: TODO
+  * VLAN ID: TODO
+  * Num Group Recs: TODO
+  * Group Records: TODO

+  The GIP-ADDR sub-TLV is carried only within a GADDR TLV.

 ### 2.1.3.
 Group IPv6 Address Sub-TLV
+  The Group IPv6 Address (GIPv6-ADDR) sub-TLV is IS-IS sub-TLV type 3 within the GADDR TLV.
+It has format as the Group MAC Address sub-TLV described in Section 2.1.1 except that k=16.
+The fields are as follows:
+  * Type: sub-TLV type, set to 3 (GIPv6-ADDR)
+  * Length: TODO
+  * Topology-ID: TODO
+  * RESV: TODO
+  * VLAN ID: TODO
+  * Number Group Recs: TODO
+  * Group Records: TODO

+  The GIPv6-ADDR sub-TLV is carried only within a GADDR TLV

 ### 2.1.4.
 Group Labeled MAC Address Sub-TLV
 ### 2.1.5.
 Group Labeled IPv4 Address Sub-TLV
 ### 2.1.6.
 Group Labeled IPv6 Address Sub-TLV